High energy bounds on wave operators: Smooth method and f - boundedness

 with a finite $c'>0$, since $(1+H_B^2)^{-\gamma}$ is trace class.
 In conclusion, $R(z)$ is locally H\"older continuous (also at the boundary $U\pm i0$), hence $H$ is $\Ban$-smooth.

 For the high-energy order, we estimate for $\lambda\in U$ using condition (\ref{it:unihe}),

-(We have used the inequality $\frac{1}{(x-y)^2} \leq 2 \frac{1+x^2}{1+y^2}$ for $x,y\in\rbb$.)
+(We have used the inequality $\frac{1}{1+(x-y)^2} \leq 2 \frac{1+x^2}{1+y^2}$ for $x,y\in\rbb$.)
 The series here is convergent due to (\ref{it:trace}).
 Thus $H$ is of high-energy order $\beta$. \end{proof}

 As usual, the detailed estimates in the previous theorem can be explicitly verified only in very simple examples.
 However, a perturbation argument as in Lemma~\ref{lemma:perturb} allows us to extend them: \begin{corollary} In the situation of Proposition~\ref{prop:tensorfinite} or Theorem~\ref{thm:tensorinfinite}, suppose that $R_A(z) \in \mathrm{FA}(\Ban,\Band)$ for every $z \in \cbb\backslash \rbb$.
-If $V=V^\ast\in\bops(\Band,\Ban)$, then $(H,H+V,\Ban,\Hil)$ is a smooth scattering system of high-energy order $\beta$.
-In particular, $H \sim_\beta H+V$. \end{corollary}
+If $V=V^\ast\in\Gamma_2(\Band,\Ban)$, then the tuple $(H,H+V,\Ban,\Hil)$ is a smooth scattering system of high-energy order $\beta$.
+In particular, $H$ and $H+V$ are mutually $f_\beta$-bounded.
+In the situation of Proposition~\ref{prop:tensorfinite}, the system is of strict high-energy order $\beta$ and $H \sim_\beta H+V$. \end{corollary}

 \begin{proof} Note that the spectral projectors $P_j$ of $H_B$ have finite rank; in the case of Theorem~\ref{thm:tensorinfinite}, this follows from condition (\ref{it:trace}).
 Thus every term $R_A(z)\otimes P_j$ in the series \eqref{eq:rtensor} lies in $\mathrm{FA}(\Ban,\Band)$.
 On the other hand, the series converges absolutely in $\bops(\Ban,\Band)$: In the first situation, this is trivial; in the second situation, note that $\norm{ R_A(z) }_{\Ban_A,\Band_A}\leq \norm{ R_A(z) }_{\Hil_A,\Hil_A} \leq \lvert \im z \rvert^{-1}$, and hence